 Read the cupcake recipe in full before starting and always pre-measure your ingredients and gather the bowls and pans you'll need.
 A few minutes spent in preparation will help ensure you don't make any mistakes.

-Fill your cupcake liners 2/3 to 3/4 full.
-Do NOT over fill, or your cupcakes will overflow their liners while baking resulting in a real mess.
+Only fill your cupcake liners 2/3 to 3/4 full.
+DO NOT over fill, or your cupcakes will overflow their liners while baking, resulting in a real mess.
 A glass measuring cup with a pouring spout works well to measure out thin batter.